Trace element content and magnetic properties of commercial HOPG samples studied by ion beam microscopy and SQUID magnetometry: Magnetic properties

-As shown in Refs.~\cite{Esquinazi1156,dim13} one way to discern whether the expected ferromagnetic contribution of Fe impurities is at work in the samples, is to measure the temperature dependence of the magnetization at remanence.
-As shown in \cite{Esquinazi1156}, to compare quantitatively the $T$-dependence of the ferromagnetic signal with appropriate models we need to avoid arbitrary background subtractions.
-Therefore, an appropriate choice is to compare the remanent magnetization measured at zero applied field.
-We expect at most three different mechanisms that can contribute to the remanence and influence its temperature dependence, namely: (i) for large enough 3D ferromagnetic Fe particles we expect to see a $T$-dependence of the remanent magnetization given by the excitation of spin waves following the usual 3D Bloch $T^{3/2}$ model.
-According to this model the temperature dependence of the magnetization for excitation of bulk spin waves follows a law of the type $M(T) = M(0) ( 1 - CT^{3/2})$, where $C$ is a constant proportional to the spin wave stiffness.
-This simple law applies only at $T \le 0.3 T_C$ ($T_C$ is the Curie temperature of the material).
-At higher temperatures a correction that takes into account $T_C$ has to be applied \cite{kitt}.
-This temperature dependence in the remanent magnetization has been indeed observed for a HOPG sample with large enough Fe impurities as AC ZYH \cite{dim13}.
+We expect that different mechanisms will contribute to the remanence and influence its temperature dependence, depending whether large or small magnetic regions contribute. (i) For large enough ferromagnetic Fe particles or regions where due to the density of defects and their distribution within the layered structure the magnetization vector can be considered to be in a 3D potential, we expect to observe a $T$-dependence of the remanent magnetization compatible to excitation of spin waves following the, e.g. 3D Bloch $T^{3/2}$ model.
+In this case we may have a law of the type $M(T) = M(0) ( 1 - CT^{3/2})$, where $C$ is a constant related to the spin wave stiffness and a fitting parameter.
+We note that this simple law applies only at $T \le 0.3~T_C$ ($T_C$ is the Curie temperature of the material) \cite{kitt}.

 (ii) For samples with a weaker 3D ferromagnetic contribution, however, a quasi-linear temperature dependence for the remanent magnetization has been observed \cite{Esquinazi1156,dim13}.
 This dependence can be understood within the 2D Heisenberg anisotropic spin wave model.
 We note that this mechanism, first observed in proton irradiated HOPG samples \cite{barzola2} (see also \cite{xia08}) suggests that defects, whatever their origin, within the graphene planes are responsible for triggering the observed magnetic order.
 The quasi-linear temperature dependence is an indication of excitation of 2D spin waves that reduce the magnetization linearly with $T$ \cite{dor61,lev92,ser93}.
 The 2D spin-waves magnetization follows as $ M(T)\simeq M^{sw}(T)M^I(T)$ obtained using perturbation theory techniques up to third order in spin waves \cite{bre76,lev92}; $M^{sw}(T)$ is the magnetization due to spin waves and $M^{I}(T)$ is due to an Ising model with the exchange renormalized by the spin waves, for more details see \cite{barzola2} and references therein.